 2016 changed America and the world.
 Countless words were written and spoken about America’s presidential election.
-Again and again we heard “facts” proving that Donald Trump was unprepared and unfit to be president of the United States.
-He was a temperamental bully.
-Video proved Trump lied about what he believed from week to week.
-Polls convinced America and the world Trump had no chance to become the person who each day makes life and death decisions affecting everyone on earth.
+Again and again, we heard facts proving Donald Trump was unprepared and unfit to be President of the United States.
+He was a temperamental bully and a pathological liar.
+Video proved Trump lied several times every day.
+Polls all over the Internet convinced American voters that Trump had no chance to become the person who each day makes life and death decisions affecting everyone on earth.
 A person whose words can literally topple an economy or begin a war.
 A person who can make science appear irrelevant, causing untold human suffering from climate change.
-Trump admitted he cares so little about words he doesn’t read.
+Trump admitted he cares so little about his grave responsibilities he doesn’t read.
 Instead, he watches his favorite news channel and wastes time spreading nonsense through his Twitter account.

-There has never been a more crucial time in America to celebrate and build upon John Heartfield’s “Art As A Weapon” against “alternative facts” (a great synonym for ignorance).
+There has never been a more crucial time to celebrate and continue John Heartfield’s “Art As A Weapon” war against “alternative facts” (a great synonym for ignorance).
 Heartfield fought his entire life to oppose injustice and reveal, despite any propaganda to the contrary, there is only one objective reality.

-When global warming science is just another collection of “alternative facts” to attack the profits of oil profits, powerful art must combat the destruction of our planet by those who think only in terms of this year’s oil profits.
+When global warming science becomes just another collection of “alternative facts” to attack the profits of oil profits, powerful art must combat the destruction of our planet.

 2016 was an incredible year for John Heartfield, Dada, and political art.
 Heartfield is now receiving the attention his work and his life story merits.
 Contemporary artists and admirers are celebrating Heartfield use of “art as a weapon” to combat the alternative fact that ignorance, greed, bigotry, racism, xenophobia, misogyny, and out-of-control nationalism is the way to make America great.
 Reveal Art reveals real facts.